-- a letter of interest which includes a clear statement of your area of interest for the multicultural specialization (please see Training Manual for more specifics on the requirements of the Multicultural Post-doctoral Residency);
+1. A letter of interest which includes a clear statement of your area of interest for the multicultural specialization (please see Training Manual for more specifics on the requirements of the Multicultural Post-doctoral Residency);

-- a current curriculum vita that reflects all clinical experiences;
+2. A current curriculum vita that reflects all clinical experiences;

-- three recent (less than 3 years old) original letters of recommendation, including at least two letters from licensed clinical supervisors; and
+3. Three recent (less than 3 years old) original letters of recommendation, including at least two letters from licensed clinical supervisors; and

 All letters (i.e., cover letter and letters of recommendation) need to be dated and have original signatures.
 Electronic signatures are not accepted by Human Resources.
 Please check these materials before submitting.

 Appointments to the University are contingent upon the completion of all documents prior to the start date.
-These documents include all transcripts, appropriate recommendations and references, completed SC-1, I-9 form, LiveScan finger background check, and other related payroll and hire documents.
+These documents include all transcripts, appropriate recommendations and references, completed SC-1, I-9 form, background check, and other related payroll and hire documents.